Disgraced religious order tried to get abuse victim to lie

 But De Paolis refused from the start to remove any of Maciel’s old guard, who remain in power today.
 He refused to investigate the cover-up of Maciel’s crimes.
 He refused to reopen old allegations of abuse by other priests, even when serial rapists remained in the Legion’s ranks, unpunished.

 More generally, he did not come to grips with the order’s deep-seated culture of sexual abuse, cover-up and secrecy - and its long record of avoiding law enforcement and dismissing, discrediting and silencing victims.
-As a result, even onetime Legion supporters now openly question his reform, which was dismissed previously as ineffective by the Legion’s longtime critics.
+As a result, even onetime Legion supporters now openly question his reform, which was dismissed as ineffective by the Legion’s longtime critics.

-“They always try to control victims, minimize them, defame them, accuse them of exaggerating things,” said Alberto Athie, a former Mexican priest who has campaigned for more than 20 years on behalf of clergy sexual abuse victims, including victims of the Legion.
+“They always try to control victims, minimize them, defame them, accuse them of exaggerating things,” said Alberto Athié, a former Mexican priest who has campaigned for more than 20 years on behalf of clergy sexual abuse victims, including victims of the Legion.

 “Then, if they don’t achieve that level of control, they go to the next level, looking for their parents, trying to minimize them or buy them off, silence them.
-And if that doesn’t work, they go to trial and try to do what they can to win the case.”
+And if that doesn’t work, they go to trial and try to do what they can to win the case,” he said.

 Now, victims of these other Legion priests are coming forward in droves with stories of sexual, psychological and spiritual abuse, and how the Legion’s culture of secrecy and cover-up has remained intact.

-“They say they’re close to the victims and help their families,” Martinez told The Associated Press at her home in Milan.
+“They say they’re close to the victims and help their families,” Martínez told The Associated Press at her home in Milan.
 “My testimony is this didn’t happen.”

-Martinez, a 54-year-old mother of three, chokes up when she recalls the day she received the phone call from her son’s psychologist.
+Martínez, a 54-year-old mother of three, chokes up when she recalls the day she received the phone call from her son’s psychologist.
 It was March of 2013, and her eldest son had been receiving therapy on the advice of his high school girlfriend.
-Martinez thought she was about to learn that she would be a grandmother; she thought her boy had gotten the girl pregnant.
+Martínez thought she was about to learn that she would be a grandmother; she thought her boy had gotten the girl pregnant.

-Instead, Dr. Gian Piero Guidetti told Martinez and her husband that during therapy, their son had revealed that he had been repeatedly sexually molested by Resendiz starting in 2008, when he was a middle schooler at the Legion’s youth seminary in Gozzano, near Italy’s border with Switzerland.
+Instead, Dr. Gian Piero Guidetti told Martínez and her husband that during therapy, their son had revealed that he had been repeatedly sexually molested by Reséndiz starting in 2008, when he was a middle schooler at the Legion’s youth seminary in Gozzano, near Italy’s border with Switzerland.
 Guidetti, himself a priest, told them he was required by his medical profession to report the crime to prosecutors.

-His complaint, and the testimony of Martinez’s son, sparked a criminal investigation that resulted in Resendiz’s 2019 conviction, which was upheld on appeal in January.
+His complaint, and the testimony of Martínez’s son, sparked a criminal investigation that resulted in Reséndiz’s 2019 conviction, which was upheld on appeal in January.
 Resendiz, 43, who was convicted in absentia and is believed to be living in his native Mexico, has until the end of March to appeal the conviction and 6 1/2-year prison sentence to Italy’s highest court.
-(Efforts to reach his lawyer were unsuccessful.)
+(Efforts by The Associated Press to reach his lawyer were unsuccessful.)

-The investigation, however, netted evidence that went far beyond Resendiz’s own wrongdoing.
+The investigation, however, netted evidence that went far beyond Reséndiz’s own wrongdoing.
 Documents seized by police and seen by AP in the court file showed a pattern of cover-up by the Legion and the pope’s envoy that stretched from Milan to Mexico, the Vatican to Venezuela and points in between.

 Personnel files, for example, made clear Resendiz was known to the Legion as a risk even when he was a teenage seminarian in the 1990s, yet he was ordained a priest anyway in 2006 and immediately sent to oversee young boys at the Gozzano youth seminary.

-“He’s a boy with strong sexual impulses and low capacity to control them,” Resendiz’s novice director, the Rev. Antonio Leon Santacruz, wrote in an internal assessment Jan.
+“He’s a boy with strong sexual impulses and low capacity to control them,” Reséndiz’s novice director, the Rev. Antonio León Santacruz, wrote in an internal assessment on Jan.
 9, 1994.
 “Given his psychological character, he’s inclined to not respect rules without great difficulty and the psychologist thinks it will be difficult for him to undertake consecrated life given he has little respect for rules.
 He follows them as long as he’s being watched, but as soon as he can, he breaks them and has no remorse.”

-A year later, on Resendiz’s 19th birthday, the seminarian wrote a letter to Maciel — addressing it as all Legionaries addressed the man they regarded as a living saint: “Nuestro Padre,” “Our Father.”
+A year later, on Reséndiz’s 19th birthday, the seminarian wrote a letter to Maciel — addressing it as all Legionaries addressed the man they regarded as a living saint: “Nuestro Padre,” “Our Father.”

 “I’m having various problems in the field of purity and the truth is I’m having a hard time, because temptations are coming to me,” he wrote.
 “I’m praying to the Holy Virgin every day for grace and asking her for strength to not offend again; I say again because I have had the disgrace of falling, but with the help of God I will fight to form that pure, priestly heart.”

-When Martinez saw such letters in the court file, her heart fell.
+When Martínez saw such letters in the court file, her heart fell.

 “My son wasn’t even born yet,” she said.
 “How can you put someone like that in charge of a seminary?”

-A Legion spokesman, the Rev. Aaron Smith, said the Legion has overhauled its training process for seminarians since Resendiz’s era, applying more scrutiny before ordination.
+A Legion spokesman, the Rev. Aaron Smith, said the Legion has overhauled its training process for seminarians since Reséndiz’s era, applying more scrutiny before ordination.

 “Things are different today,” he said in emailed response to questions.

-While Milan prosecutors first heard about Resendiz’s pedophilia in March 2013 when the therapist reported it, the crimes were old news to both the Vatican and the Legion.
+While Milan prosecutors first heard about Reséndiz’s pedophilia in March 2013 when the therapist reported it, the crimes were old news to both the Vatican and the Legion.

 The Legion has admitted it received a first report of abuse by Resendiz on March 6, 2011, from another boy who had been a student at Gozzano.
-The Legion says that boy, an Austrian, had first told a Legion priest of Resendiz’s abuse.
+The Legion says that boy, an Austrian, had first told a Legion priest of Reséndiz’s abuse.
 That priest recommended he report it to a church ombudsman’s office in Austria that receives abuse complaints, which he did, Smith said.

-Separately, the Legion got wind of another possible victim in Venezuela, where Resendiz had been sent from Gozzano in 2008, after he abused Martinez’s son.
+Separately, the Legion got wind of another possible victim in Venezuela, where Reséndiz had been sent from Gozzano in 2008, after he abused Martínez’s son.

 Italian police were never informed by the Legion or the Vatican.
 Neither the Vatican nor Italy requires clergy to report suspected child sex abuse.

-When police finally did get wind of the case in March 2013, they uncovered elaborate efforts to keep Resendiz’s crimes quiet.
+When police finally did get wind of the case in March 2013, they uncovered elaborate efforts to keep Reséndiz’s crimes quiet.
 According to one email seized by Italian police — written March 16, 2011, or 10 days after the Austrian claim was first received by the order — a Legion lawyer recommended to one of the Legion’s most powerful behind-the-scenes superiors, the Rev. Gabriel Sotres, that a Legion priest visit with the victim in Austria.

 The aim of the visit, prosecutors wrote in summarizing the email exchanges, “was to speak to the (victim’s) older brother and convince him to not tell their parents and not go to police because this could cause serious problems not only for the Legion but also Father Vladimir, all the other priests involved and the victim and his family.”